gradio-app/gradio/guides/06_other-tutorials/creating-a-chatbot.md

 $code_chatbot_simple_demo
 $demo_chatbot_simple_demo

 The chatbot value stores the entire history of the conversation, as a list of response pairs between the user and bot.
 We pass the entire history of the chatbot to the function and back to the component.

+When a user submits a message, we first immediately add the message to the history, and then we add the the bot response in a consecutive event listener.
+Note the use of `.then()` to chain these listeners.

 To clear the chatbot, we pass it `None`.

 ### Using a Model